 ...]

-as_retriever() wraps the vector store as a LangChain Retriever — the standard interface used by LCEL chains.
-Three search strategies are available:
+as_retriever() wraps the vector store as a LangChain Retriever, the standard interface used by LCEL chains.
+Let's see the three search strategies one by one:

 1. Similarity (Default)